ITSsghir/EcoTrace/README.md

 2. Install the prerequisites

-    - First, run the [setup.ps1](./setup.ps1) script to install Winget, NVM.
+    - First, run the [setup.ps1](./setup.ps1) script to install Winget, NVM, and PowerShell 7.

         > You may need to run the script as an administrator, and enable the execution of PowerShell scripts.
         >